William Moulton Marston: Themes

 William Moulton Marston's philosophy of diametric opposites has bled into the design of his Wonder Woman mythology.
 This theme of diametrics took the form of his emphasis of particular masculine and feminine configurations as well as dominance and submission.

 Marston's "Wonder Woman" is an early example of bondage themes that were entering popular culture in the 1930s.
 Physical and mental submission appears again and again throughout Marston's comics work, with Wonder Woman and her criminal opponents frequently being tied up (or otherwise restrained), and her Amazonian sisters engaging in frequent wrestling and bondage play.
-These elements were softened by later writers of the series, who dropped such characters as the Nazi-like blond female slaver Eviless completely, despite her having formed the original Villainy Inc. of Wonder Woman's enemies (in Wonder Woman #28, the last by Marston).
+These elements were softened by later writers of the series, who dropped such characters as the Nazi-like blonde female slaver Eviless completely, despite her having formed the original Villainy Inc. of Wonder Woman's enemies (in Wonder Woman #28, the last by Marston).

 Though Marston had described female nature as being more capable of submission emotion, in his other writings and interviews, he referred to submission as a noble practice.
 He did not shy away from the sexual implications, saying:

 One of the purposes of these bondage depictions was to induce eroticism in readers as a part of what he called "sex love training."
 Through his Wonder Woman comics, he aimed to condition readers to become more readily accepting of loving submission to loving authorities rather than being so assertive with their own destructive egos.
 About male readers, he later wrote: "Give them an alluring woman stronger than themselves to submit to, and they'll be proud to become her willing slaves!"